-EPA Domain EPA Core Statement IPPE - Institut ional IPPE - Outpatient #1 IPPE - Outpatient #2 NI SP Ach NI SP Ach NI SP Ach - : 1 Patient Provider Collect information to identify a patient's medication- related problems and health-related needs.
-Analyze information to determine the effects of ~) medication therapy, identify medication-related problems, and prioritize health-related needs.
+EP/ A Domain EPA Core Statement IPPE - Institutional IPPE - Outpatient #1 IPPE - Outpatient #2 SP Ach NI SP Ach NI SP Ach 1 Patient Provider Collect information to identify a patient's medication- related problems and health-related needs.
+Analyze information to determine the effects of medication therapy, identify medication-related problems, and prioritize health-related needs.
 Establish patient-centered goals and create a care plan for a patient in collaboration with the patient, caregiver(s), and other health professionals that is evidence-based and cost-effective.
-Implement a care plan in collaboration with the patient, caregivers, and other health professionals.
-Follow-up and monitor a care plan. : 2 Interprofessional professional Collaborate as a member of an interprofessional team.
-L Team Member ; 3 Population Identify patients at risk for prevalent diseases in a Health Promoter population.
+Implement a care plan in collabo Implement a care plan in collaboration with the patient, caregivers, and other health professionals.
+Follow-up and monitor a care plan.
+2 Interprofessional Collaborate as a member of an interprofessional team.
+Team Member 3 Population Identify patients at risk for prevalent diseases in a Health Promoter population.
 Minimize ADEs and medication errors Maximize the appropriate use of medications in a population.
-Ensure that patients have been immunized against L vaccine-preventable diseases - - 4 Information Educate patients and professional colleagues regarding Master the appropriate use of medications.
+Ensure that patients have been immunized against vaccine-preventable diseases 4 Information Educate patients and professional colleagues regarding Master the appropriate use of medications.
 Use evidence-based information to advance patient care.
 5 Practice Oversee the pharmacy operations for an assigned work Manager shift